georgehara/Arca/README.md

 * Types which implement the `IDontAutoMock` interface are not mocked because they are essential for the application.
 Some types which already implement this interface are: `IInstanceProvider`, `IGlobalInstanceProvider`.
 * The types which are registered as extension dependencies for the manager are not mocked because they are essential for the manager.

-When the instantiation registries are added to the manager, an automated mocking provider can be specified as an implementation of the `AutomatedMockingProvider` abstract class from the `Abstractions.DependencyInjection` package.
+When the instantiation registries are added to the manager, an automated mocker can be specified as an implementation of the `AutomatedMocker` abstract class from the `Abstractions.DependencyInjection` package.
 The `MustAvoidMocking` method already handles the cases above.
 A simple version for NSubstitute can simply do this in the `GetMock` method: `return Substitute.For( new Type[] { type }, new object[ 0 ] );`

 The `DependencyInjectionInstantiationRegistry` instantiation registry from the `Implementations.ForMicrosoft` supports mocking only in the `ToInstantiatePerXXX` methods; the `AddInstancePerXXX` methods don't support it because they already receive an implementation, so its presumed that the caller knows to send a mock if it's required.